Skip to main content

 Are you an entrepreneur with a bold idea to improve education, income or health in North Texas?

-Do you need support to get your social venture off the ground, or transform your big ideas into reality?
+Are you seeking support to get your social venture off the ground, or transform your big ideas into reality?

 Learn more about the United Way Social Innovation Accelerator and how to apply for our next cohort.